gabesargeant/blog/gabrielsargeant/content/posts/graph1/index.md

 ```

 **Saving the tree**
-It was very quick to get this far with the parser and just generic file handling.
+It was very quick to get this far with the parser and generic file handling.

 When running the program before any of the search functionality I get the following timing from building the graph
 ```